RapidAPI/DevRel-Stack-Data/guides/posts/build-music-app/post.md

 ### → STEP #2

-We want to add the functionality of searching any music or artists using Shazam.
+We want to add the functionality of searching for any music or artists using Shazam.
 So we will need an input field where the query will go.
 The query will be submitted by clicking a button, so let's add both of these.

 ```js
 export default function Home() {